tpadilla10117/Shopper.com/frontend/src/ui/reduxslices/README.md

             Backend:

-            - a) Line 24: Continuing th example, a SQL query is made with the function getAllOrdersByAUserId(user_id).
+            - a) Line 24: Continuing the example, a SQL query is made with the function getAllOrdersByAUserId(user_id).
 It accepts the user_id I've been passing through the chain, queries the rows from the orders table in the database, and returns all of the orders data  from the appropriate user based on the id.

         - ordersSlice.js ->